-Her critically acclaimed recorded compositions, including Pure Gaze, Mobius Fuse, Hebve To, Karren, Dissolution and others, combine field recordings, chamber instruments and electronic textures.
-Block creates multimedia installations and performances utilizing field recordings, found sounds from micro cassette tapes and feed broadcasts, among other sounds.
+Her critically acclaimed recorded compositions, including Pure Gaze, Mobius Fuse, Heave To, Karren, and Dissolution combine field recordings, chamber instruments and electronic textures.
+Block creates site-specific installations and performances utilizing field recordings, found sounds from micro cassette tapes and feed broadcasts, among other sounds.
 She also includes images from video, and curated 35mm slides.

-Block has developed a body of partially-improvised perfomances for inside-piano with various materials, including metal pieces and shards of broken glass.
+Block has developed a body of partially-improvised performances for inside-piano with various materials, including metal pieces and shards of broken glass.

 Her scores for orchestra and chamber instruments emphasize timbre and dynamics.
 Her most recent orchestral pieces include portions of "easy listening" inspired music from the 1970's, playing underneath recordings of room ventilation, white noise and commercial spaces like malls.